 The Reed Switch, also known as Reed Contact or Magnetic Contact, is the ideal component for non-touch switching.

-It is most economic, handling loads from zero load up to 250 W in a wide range of applications.
+It is most economic switching component, handling loads from signal load up to 250 W in a wide range of applications.

 How does a Reed Switch work?